-Gerard Neugebauer began his four-year term as the sixth mayor of Green on January 1, 2016.
+Gerard Neugebauer began his second four-year term as the seventh mayor of Green on January 1, 2020.
 Most recently he served as an at-Large council member from January 1, 2012 through December 31, 2015.
 Prior to his service on council, he served as a member on a number of City boards and commissions.

 Education & Family

 A graduate of The University of Akron with a Bachelor’s Degree in Civil Engineering and a Master’s Degree in Business Administration, he previously worked as an Engineering Projects Manager for Environmental Design Group in Akron.